greywillfade/sally/content/about/work.md

 ## My current role
+I joined Monzo in 2018 as a Senior Engineering Manager, after which we went through a phase of hyper-growth.
 Since last year I've been working in the role of an **Engineering Director** at Monzo.
-I'm responsible for **engineering within for the Operations Collective** (one of 5 vertical slices of the company), and am **discipline lead for web** across the business.
+I'm responsible for **engineering within for the Operations Collective** (one of the vertical slices of the company), and am **discipline lead for web** across the business.
 My work includes things like:

 👥 Sitting on the leadership team for Ops Collective to represent engineering, alongside the COO, VP Ops etc.